Girrawheen Senior High School: Local intake area

-Girrawheen Senior High School's local intake area covers parts of Alexander Heights, parts of Balga, Girrawheen, parts of Koondoola and Marangaroo.
+Girrawheen Senior High School's local intake area covers parts of Alexander Heights, parts of Balga, Mirrabooka, Girrawheen, parts of Koondoola and Marangaroo.
 Students living in the local intake area have a guaranteed place at the school if they apply.
 Students living outside the local intake area can apply, and they will be accepted on a case-by-case basis.